msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 - average performance will give you average salary
 - pronouns and politics are extremly important: would you like to be called a monkey?
 - always define timelines and deadlines for yourself and others
+- networking - find suitable employees, partners, vendors, companies to work in or for
+- ping pong is important ^^
+- google having free lunch
+- connect to people by sharing - it makes initial topics open
+- be humble not braggy (laravel founder)
+- avoid suggesting solutions or practices from your last job
+-

 NININA PITANJA: